Parents’ Guide to Developmental & Genetic Disorders

 What is Autosomal Recessive Inheritance?

-Autosomal recessive inheritance refers to the way in which some genetic changes, or rare diseases, are passed down from parents to their offspring.
-With autosomal recessive inheritance, the precise chromosomes affected are autosomal chromosomes.
-This means the gene mutation responsible for causing an autosomal recessive rare disease or disorder, is located on one of the first 22 non-sex chromosomes.
-The cells of the human body are made up of 46 chromosomes, in 23 pairs.
-Genes come in pairs – one is received from the mother, and one from the father.
+Autosomal recessive inheritance refers to how some genetic changes, or rare diseases, are passed down from parents to their offspring.
+With autosomal recessive inheritance, the precise chromosomes affected are autosomal.
+This means the gene mutation responsible for causing an autosomal recessive rare disease or disorder, is located on one of the first 22 non-sex chromosomes. […]

 Read more